T.50 (standard)

 ITU-T recommendation T.50 specifies the International Reference Alphabet (IRA), formerly International Alphabet No. 5 (IA5), a character encoding.
 ASCII is the U.S. variant of that character set.

 The original version from November 1988 corresponds to ISO 646.
 The current version is from September 1992.

 History

-At the beginning was the International Telegraph Alphabet No. 2 (ITA2), a five bits code.
-IA5 is an improvement based on seven bits bytes.
+At the beginning was the International Telegraph Alphabet No. 2 (ITA2), a five-bit code.
+IA5 is an improvement, based on seven-bit bytes.